-This technique creates such interesting character in the subject.
-For some reason, the randomness of the outcome feels more creative; so my inspiration gets supercharged.
-The relaxing part is leaving out the details.
-It's a very free expression because it doesn’t demand the same accuracy as portraiture in realism.
-In fact, the looser the drawing and the farther it is from the model's appearance, the better I like it.
-This technique really captures and releases my imagination.
+This technique creates such interesting character.
+The random outcome feels more creative to me.
+It's a very free expression which releases my imagination and supercharges my creativity.
+In fact, the farther it is from the model's appearance, the better I like it.
 There are quite a few blind contour paintings hanging behind my easel.
-They inspire me as work.”
+They inspire me as work.

 Occasionally I am asked if I have a foot fetish.
 Lol.
 I don't.
 At that particular moment, I was tired of painting faces.
-I also have a collection of fruit and vegetable paintings because I love to garden.
-There is a group of landscape paintings chronicling my love of nature, and because I'm a spiritual person I occasionally paint along those lines as well.”
+I also have a collection of fruit and vegetable paintings because I love to garden, landscapes chronicling my love of nature, and because I'm a spiritual person I paint along those lines as well.

 I’m seeking to communicate through these paintings my peace, joyful memories, and love of this glorious gift of life.
 You may see a portion of this body of art by clicking on the Gallery button below or in the main menu. . .
 Enjoy!

 Please message me from the Contact page in the menu with any questions.
 All art is for sale, unless posted otherwise in the Store.